MicrosoftDocs/windows-dev-docs/hub/apps/design/globalizing/prepare-your-app-for-localization.md

 ## Tailor your images and other file resources for language

-Ideally, you will be able to globalize your images&mdash;that is, make them culture-independent.
+Ideally, you will be able to globalize your images &mdash; that is, make them culture-independent.
 For any images and other file resources where that's not possible, create as many different variants of them as you need and put the appropriate language qualifiers into their file or folder names.
 To learn more, see [Tailor your resources for language, scale, high contrast, and other qualifiers](/windows/uwp/app-resources/tailor-resources-lang-scale-contrast).

 To minimize localization costs, don't put text nor culturally-sensitive material into images to begin with.
 An image that's appropriate in your own culture might be offensive or misinterpreted in other cultures.
 Avoid the use of culture-specific images such as mailboxes, which are not common around the world.
 Avoid religious symbols, animals, political, or gender-specific images.
 The display of flesh, body parts, or hand gestures can also be a sensitive topic.
 If you can't avoid all of these, then your images will need to be thoughtfully localized.
 If you're localizing to a language with a different reading direction than your own, using symmetrical images and effects make it easier to support mirroring.